How to Use After Effects: Precomposing

 precomp boxprecomp boxprecomp box

-You can tell a layer is a composition by looking at the little ‘composition icon’ that’s right next to the name of the layer on the left side.
-So we’ve essentially put a composition another composition.
+You can tell a layer is a composition by at the ‘composition icon’ that’s right next to the name of the layer on the left side.
+So we’ve essentially put a composition inside another composition.

 composition iconcomposition iconcomposition icon